Bunsik: Is The ‘Viral’ Korean Street Food Worth It?

-Queueing in front of the yellow and blue Bunshik building is not something I’m a stranger to.
-In fact, every time I’ve found myself getting lost exploring the streets of London in the last two years I always find myself back there somehow.
-So, you can trust I had wide heart-eyes when I saw the big yellow print that spelt out ‘BUNSHIK’ and a never-ending queue of hungry curious folks waiting to try the new hot spot right in the heart of Manchester Piccadilly.
+Queuing in front of the yellow and blue Bunsik building is not something I’m a stranger to.
+Every time I’ve found myself getting lost exploring the streets of London in the last two years I always find myself back there somehow.
+So, you can trust I had wide heart-eyes when I saw the big yellow print that spelt out ‘BUNSIK’ and a never-ending queue of hungry curious folks waiting to try the new hot spot right in the heart of Manchester Piccadilly.

-You know me, there was no chance I could resist temptation, so I decided to take one for the team and get in line.
+You know me, there was no chance I could resist temptation, so I took one for the team and got in line.

 Tasty crunchy Korean corn dogs, spicy Ddobokki or hot cup noodles – believe me when I say this, the Manchester street food scene just got a lot tastier!

 If you’ve never had one, a Korean Corn Dog is a classic Korean street food filled with cheese and sausage, then coated in crispy panko breadcrumbs.
 Common toppings include potatoes, diced fries, and crushed ramen noodles.
-Finally, it all gets fried together till it becomes the perfect golden brown.
+Finally, it all gets fried until it becomes the perfect golden brown.

-Whilst the entrance to Bunsik is fully accessible, which is an upgrade from its London Branch, there is still much room for improvement.
+Whilst the entrance to Bunsik is fully accessible, an upgrade from its London Branch, there is still much room for improvement.
 The main issue I found was the lack of accessible tables in the whole room.
-The chairs and tables are all very tall and so if you are in a wheelchair, you won’t be able to use any of the available table comfortably, leaving you with few options.
-Either eat outside where the benches are situated ~ almost never ideal in rainy Manchester ~ or take the food to eat elsewhere.
+The chairs and tables are all very tall so if you are in a wheelchair, you won’t be able to use any of the available tables comfortably, leaving you with few options.
+Either eat outside where the benches are situated ~ rarely ideal in rainy Manchester ~ or take the food to eat elsewhere.

 An accessible toilet is also available in the restaurant.